mu-semtech/mu-project/README.md

 Alright!
 Ok, no data yet, but we get back resource information.

-Lets do a post to make a new mail resource:
+Lets do a post request to make a new mail resource:

 ```conf
 URL: http://localhost/mails